primitivefinance/rmm-sdk/docs/sdk/rmm-sdk.methodparameters.calldata.md

 ## MethodParameters.calldata property

-The hex encoded calldata to perform the given operation
+The hex encoded calldata to perform the given operation.

 <b>Signature:</b>